-An SQCO Action was filed on 17 December 2018 for the first time since the Special Act took effect.
-An SQCO filed a petition against a private medical college that set unjust standards for screening prospective students (eg, gender and number of failed entrance examinations) and brought a claim for compensation of examination fees on behalf of applicants who were not admitted to the college.
-Additionally, on 26 April 2019, a second SQCO Action was filed based on a claim for reimbursement brought against business operators who sold materials regarding cryptocurrency by presenting a false or excessively misleading result.
-These actions are still pending at first instance and the media and the public are awaiting their outcome.
+An SQCO action was filed on 17 December 2018 for the first time since the Act on Special Measures Concerning Civil Court Proceedings for the Collective Redress for Property Damage Incurred by Consumers took effect.
+An SQCO filed a petition against a private medical college that set unjust standards for screening prospective students (eg, gender and the number of failed entrance examinations) and brought a claim for compensation in respect of examination fees on behalf of applicants who were not admitted to the college.
+In the first stage (ie, litigation regarding common obligations), the court rendered a declaratory judgement on 6 March 2020 in favour of the SQCO, determining that the discriminatory screening of the college constitutes a tort, and, therefore, the applicants are entitled to seek compensation in respect of examination fees.
+The second stage (ie, procedures to determine the target claims) has not yet commenced.

+Additionally, three SQCO actions have been filed to date.
+These actions are still in the first stage and the media and the public are awaiting their outcome.